munificent/game-programming-patterns/book/state.markdown

 The tricky part is what state she transitions to *after* firing.
 She can pop off a round while standing, running, jumping, and ducking.
 When the firing sequence is complete, she should transition back to what she was doing before.

-If we're sticking with a vanilla FSM, we'll have to define a slew of nearly identical states&mdash;firing while standing, firing while running, firing while jumping, and so on&mdash;just so that each one can have a hardcoded transition that goes back to the right state when it's done.
+If we're sticking with a vanilla FSM, we'll have to define a slew of nearly identical states -- firing while standing, firing while running, firing while jumping, and so on -- just so that each one can have a hardcoded transition that goes back to the right state when it's done.
 What we'd really like is a way to *store* the state she was in before firing and then *recall* it later.
 Again, automata theory is here to help.
 The relevant data structure is called a [*pushdown automaton*](http://en.wikipedia.org/wiki/Pushdown_automaton).

 Where a finite state machine has a *single* pointer to a state, a pushdown automaton has a *stack* of them.
 In an FSM, transitioning to a new state *replaces* the previous one.
 A pushdown automaton lets you do that, but also gives you two additional operations: